qossmic/deptrac/README.md

 If Graphviz is installed, the Graphviz formatter will be activated by default.
 After running deptrac with `--formatter-graphviz-display` enabled, deptrac tries to open the from Graphviz generated image.
-For example on CI-Servers you can disable automatic opening of the image by setting the `--formatter-graphviz-display=0` option.
+You can disable automatic opening of the image by setting the `--formatter-graphviz-display=0` option, which is usefull on CI-servers.

 Supported Options: